priyanga220/matific_blms/README.md

 Endpoints

     Implmented on rest api standards.
-Should be implmented in a stateless way, but for version 1 authentication is implmented with django auth token approch.
+Should be implmented in a stateless way, but for version 1 authentication is implmented with django auth token approch (for the purpose of login times / online users etc).
 Token is saved in db.

         Enhancements : Implement authentication with jwt token